When we talk about famous people from Mexico, two names instinctively pop up in mind, Frida Kahlo and Diego Rivera.

 The credit for these magnificent works goes to his father, as he was his first inspiration, and was also a mural painter by profession.

-Gabriel Orzoco, a traveling artist in Mexico, tends to incorporate elements and subjects that he observes and sees in his daily journey.
+Gabriel Orozco, a traveling artist in Mexico, tends to incorporate elements and subjects that he observes and sees in his daily journey.

-Not only that, the creator of several of the finest contemporary paintings, Gabriel Orzoco, still believes in individual effort rather than teamwork.
+Not only that, the creator of several of the finest contemporary paintings, Gabriel Orozco, still believes in individual effort rather than teamwork.

-His ideology is to produce artwork, taking inspiration from external sources, which is why Gabriel draws inspiration from various landscapes, cultures, and traditions.
+His ideology is to produce artwork, inspired by external sources, mainly various landscapes, cultures, and traditions.

 The famous Mexican painter is still taking on commissioned work, and has no plans of retiring.